On an eCommerce site, conversions are critical.

 In the image above, Amazon has all the color options for the headphones on the same page—buyers only need to click to see the right preview and product description.
 In addition, variations in the product itself are available from a tabbed box below the color options.

 eCommerce sites typically have a lot of duplicated information, say, for different products in the range.
 A canonical URL tells search engines which is the preferred one.
 You can do this with a “rel=canonical” tag on the page or by a number of other methods.
 If your site runs on WordPress, the WordPress SEO plugin makes it easy to identify a canonical URL by typing it into the correct box.

-Don’t forget to use semantic markup for great looking search results and to help mobile users find your products.
-And optimize images, too.
 A recent survey found that 74% of younger people prefer visual search.
 In the screenshot below, a search for chocolate chip cookies brings up results with rich descriptions and images, as well as a Knowledge Graph entry with nutrition information.

 2. Trust and Conversions

 The difference between choosing one site and another to purchase the same product isn’t just about price.
 Shoppers have to trust your business before they part with their cash.

 Check your analytics and you’ll see that people are looking at your About page to see you you are, checking out your location and contact details (also useful for local search) and visiting your social media profiles.
 Make sure you have all this information, then back it up with trust signals for the products and services themselves.

 Research from Internet Retailer published by Shopify shows that customer testimonials and product reviews can boost conversion by between 14 and 76%.
 Amazon provides a good example of this:

 And you can give eCommerce conversions another boost by including safe shopping trust marks on your site.
 A study found that these are important for 76% of web users, and a similar number have failed to purchase items when they didn’t recognize the logos.